mohitmishra786/chessman/_posts/2024-09-30-Understanding-Reader-Writer-Locks:-Enhancing-Concurrency-in-Multithreaded-Applications.md

 ### The Problem with Traditional Mutex Locks

-Before delving into reader-writer locks, let's revisit the limitations of traditional mutex locks.
+Before getting into reader-writer locks, let's revisit the limitations of traditional mutex locks.
 Imagine a shared data structure accessed by multiple threads.
 Some threads only read the data, while others modify it.
 A mutex lock would typically be implemented like this:

 ```c
 #include <pthread.h>